Tahaasim502/portswigger-labs/README.md

 Key learning highlights:

-- Understanding how ../ sequences enable directory traversal
+- Understanding how `../` sequences enable directory traversal

 - Exploiting path traversal vulnerabilities using only browser tools

 - Advanced bypass techniques:

-  - Nested traversal sequences (....//, ....\/)
+  - Nested traversal sequences `(....//, ....\/)`

-  -
-  -URL encoding and double URL encoding of traversal payloads
+  - URL encoding and double URL encoding of traversal payloads

 - Common obstacles and how filters can be circumvented